Overview#

 When working in joint coordinates, you cannot simply set the position and orientation of an arbitrary body to whatever you want.
 To achieve that effect you would have to implement some form of inverse kinematics, which computes a (not necessarily unique) set of joint coordinates for which the forward kinematics place the body where you want it to be.

 The situation is different for floating bodies, i.e., bodies that are connected to the world with a free joint.
 The positions and orientations as well as the linear and angular velocities of such bodies are explicitly represented in mjData.qpos and mjData.qvel, and can therefore be manipulated directly.
-The general approach is to find the addresses in qpos and qvel where the body’s data are.
-Of course qpos and qvel represents joints and not bodies, so you need the corresponding joint addresses.
-Suppose the body was named “myfloatingbody” in the XML.
-The necessary addresses can be obtained as:

 The semantics of free joints are as follows.
+The position data is 7 numbers (3D position followed by unit quaternion) while the velocity data is 6 numbers (3D linear velocity followed by 3D angular velocity).
 The linear postions of free joints are in the global frame, as are linear velocities.
 The orientation of a free joint (the quaternion) is also in the global frame.
 However, the rotational velocities of a free joint are in the local body frame.
 This is not so much a design decision but rather correct use of the topology of quaternions.
-Angular velocities live in the quaternion tangent space, which is defined locally for a certain orientation, so frame-local angular velocities are a natural parameterization.
+Angular velocities live in the quaternion tangent space, which is defined locally for a certain orientation, so frame-local angular velocities are the natural parameterization.
 Accelerations are defined in the same space as the corresponding velocities.